Pinfold Manor: History

 Shortly after 6am on 19 February 1913, the almost completed house was bombed by militant suffragettes from the Women's Social and Political Union.
 Two bombs were planted: one failed to explode, but the detonation of the second bomb caused significant damage to the house.
 The bombers were not identified, but Sylvia Pankhurst named Emily Davison in her memoirs, and it has been suggested that Norah Smyth or Olive Hockin may also have been involved.

 That evening, Emmeline Pankhurst claimed responsibility at a public meeting at Cory Hall, Cardiff, saying: "We have blown up the Chancellor of the Exchequer's house … to wake him up".
 After this admission, she was arrested for the first time.
 She was tried at the Old Bailey in April 1913 on charges of conspiracy to commit property damage, convicted, and sentenced to three years of penal service.
 She was held at Holloway Prison, but released after starting a hunger strike.

 The house was repaired, and Lloyd George moved in.
-He relocated before 1918 to reside at Bron-y-de in Churt with his secretary and mistress, later his second wife, Frances Stevenson.
+He relocated around 1919, first moving to The Firs (now Upper Court) near Cobham, and then from 1921 he resided at Bron-y-de in Churt with his secretary and mistress, later his second wife, Frances Stevenson.

 Pinfold Manor became a Grade II listed building in January 1990.
 It was on sale in 2010 priced at £2.5 million.